Wasp Barcode Technologies: The Barcode Solution People

 The Unsung Hero of "Game of Thrones"

 A medieval knight in full suit of armour kneels whilst holding his sword to his head in contemplation or prayer before a big battle.
 The knight is inside an ancient medieval stone building, which could be a castle or cathedral as the evening from the setting sun streams through the windows.
 It’s “Game of Thrones” season again, which means millions of people all over the world are tuning in on Sundays to see how the stories of Jon Snow, Daenerys Targaryen, and the other big players in Westeros will end.
 But there is one element of the show that is almost never talked about, yet it’s likely responsible for how each and every major battle plays out.
-[Warning: Mild spoilers ahead for those not caught up.]
 One of the main criticisms of the show is the amount of time it spends following the machinations of the main characters, and how little it dwells on the cost that constant war takes on the common people, or how those conscripted into the armies have to toil in squalid conditions to fulfill the wishes of their high-minded commanders.
 While George R. R. Martin explored these themes in the books, the show has too many things to get to in a limited number of remaining hours.
 Therefore, can we get a little love for the nameless, faceless, unspoken men and/or women (depending on the army we’re discussing) who are in the business of inventory and asset management for the warring armies of Westeros?
 That may sound like a joke, but bear with me.
 Consider some of the major armies of “Game of Thrones,” such as Jon Snow’s combination of the wildlings, the Knights of the Vale, and the houses of the North.
 Or the army of Cersei Lannister in King’s Landing, which recently teamed up with the Ironborn fleet of Euron Greyjoy.
 Every time we see them gather on the battlefield, these armies have been organized, armed, and shielded to the best of their capabilities.
 The archers have dozens of arrows, the foot soldiers have swords and spears, the guards on the wall have flaming cannonballs to launch at approaching enemies.

 Asset Management Software - City of Dallas